 The sleeping area inside the Taga 1 has a length of 210cm (~83″), and a width of 90cm (~35″).
 There are vestibules to either side of the sleeping area, but only one side of the tent has an entrance.
 The other vestibule is accessed by a small zip inside the tent.

 The vestibules offer 55cm (~21″) of extra width at the widest point, but as you can see from the design, they taper inwards towards either end of the tent.
-In terms of sitting height, there’s 105cm (~41″) of space before head meets Nylon coated Silicone.
+In terms of sitting height, there’s 105cm (~41″) of space before head meets Nylon-coated Silicone.

-During our weigh in, the 1 man came in at 1197g, i.e. basically the weight of the 2 man version.
+During our weigh-in, the 1-man came in at 1197g, i.e. basically the weight of the 2-man version.
 We’ve spoken before about how you should always add, potentially, a couple of hundred grams to the stated weight of any large piece of gear, to give you a little bit of wiggle room.
-So all in all, we weren’t too disappointed with the weigh in.
+So all in all, we weren’t too disappointed with the weigh-in.

 The Naturehike Taga is made from Nylon coated Silicone, with a 3000mm rated hydrostatic head.
 The poles are comprised of Aluminium alloy, and the version we got sent came with an included, separate groundsheet (more on that next).

-So, what’s the verdict after our first look at the Naturehike Taga lightweight tent?
+So, what’s the verdict after my first look at the Naturehike Taga lightweight tent?
 Well, the craftsmanship looks comparable to anything you’d find on a much, much more expensive western brand tent.
-Although the pitch was trickier than anticipated, all tents have their pitching quirks that need to be worked out during the first few uses.
+Although pitching was trickier than expected, all tents have their pitching quirks that need to be worked out during the first few uses.

 Overall, the Taga looks like a good value, trekking pole-free alternative to the 3F UL Gear Solo.
 But it might just be worth ditching the groundsheet on this tent, unless you’re going somewhere really stony!
 Stay tuned to find out how the Taga does on an actual hike.